stephenslab/finemap-uk-biobank/data/README.md

-Larger data files for this project cannot be committed to the git repository, so they are being stored separately on the CRI Cluster (gardner).
+Larger data files for this project cannot be committed to the git repository, so they are being stored separately on the CRI Cluster ("gardner").

 ## Summary data

 + **Gene ATLAS data.** We downloaded SNP association statistics for standing height from the [GeneATLAS][gene-atlas] website on May 1, 2019.
+For full details about the data, see the [paper][gene-atlas-paper].
 These are currently stored in the following directory on the CRI cluster:
 `/gpfs/data/stephens-lab/finemap-uk-biobank/data/gene-atlas`.
 There
 are four sets of association statistics depending on whether: they were computed for all SNPs, or only SNPs included on the genotype